manymodels/public-ai/atlas/README.md

 - August 13-14, 2024: [Building a More Public AI Ecosystem](https://publicai.us){:target="_blank" rel="noopener"} at the Library of Congress

 ## Acknowledgements

+### Related work
+* Internet Archive (the first truly global digital library)
+* Common Crawl (constant crawl)
+* Common Voice (language and accent preservation, Mozilla)
+* Common Corpus (by Pleias, training fully free models)
+* Current.ai (identifying gaps in the public AI stack)
+* Library of Congress and British Library (the largest attempts to do this for physical works, for their countries)
+* ..

 ## License
 The work in this repository is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/){:target="_blank" rel="noopener"}.